 I gave you a few words with some explanations in my tips for childbirth preparation, but here are some that you may need to know for the last few weeks of pregnancy.

-Engaged- Your babies head is in position and he or she is ready to rock and roll.
+Engaged- Your baby’s head is in position, and they are ready to rock and roll.

-Colostrum – This is the first stage in the creation of milk.
-It is everything a newborn needs to eat!
+Colostrum – This is the first stage in creating milk; it is everything a newborn needs to eat!

-Breech – The baby is in a weird position (feet first), and it is probably going to hurt more.
-Prepare yourself, and be strong for your partner!
+Breech – The baby is in a weird position (feet first), probably hurting more, Prepare yourself, and be strong for your partner!

 Membrane Sweep – This is something a midwife may do to try and induce childbirth.

 Contractions – You probably know this one.
 This is where your partner’s muscles are contracting to push the baby through the birth canal.
-They hurt, apparently.
+They hurt.

 Induce – If you go over 40 weeks, the medical folks might be talking about inducing your partner.
-This can be achieved a number of ways, but they usually start with a membrane sweep (See above).
-Here is a warning though, my Wife was induced….and it still took 3 more days!
+They can achieve this in several ways, but they usually start with a membrane sweep (See above).
+Here is a warning, though, they induced my wife, and it still took 3 more days!

 6. Arrange Your Work

 Occasionally, my job takes me a couple of hundred miles away from my family.
 This happens at least four times per month.